SecureFromScratch/Workshops/csharp/recipes_2026/challanges/Recipes/walkthrough/user_enumuration/1_hack.md

 ## How To Exploit It?

-In the recipes client, if a user exists, the registration page will give a useful message.
-To get a list of users, prepare a list of possible usernames.
-Go to the Developer toolbar, navigate to the Network tab, and copy the register request.
-Create a script in a language of your choice to get a list of confirmed users.
+In the Recipes client, the registration page displays a helpful message when a user already exists.
+To enumerate users, prepare a list of possible usernames.
+Open the browser’s Developer Tools, go to the **Network** tab, and copy the **register** request.
+Then write a script (in a language of your choice) that replays that request for each username and records which ones are confirmed.

+Do you have what it takes to write it yourself, or do you want to use a prebuilt [exploit](https://github.com/SecureFromScratch/Workshops/tree/main/csharp/recipes_2026/challanges/Recipes/test/UsernameEnumeration)?

 ---